apache/trafficserver/doc/developer-guide/api/functions/TSUuidCreate.en.rst

 not do any sort of reference counting on the string, and you must absolutely not free the memory as returned by this API.

-Finally, :func:`TSUuidStringParse` can be used to convert an existing :type:`TSUuid` string to a Traffic Server UUID object.
+:func:`TSUuidStringParse` can be used to convert an existing :type:`TSUuid` string to a Traffic Server UUID object.
 This will only succeed if the :type:`TSUuid` string is a proper *RFC 4122* UUID.
 The :type:`TSUuid` argument passed to this function must be a properly :func:`TSUuidCreate` object, but it does not need to be previously initialized.

+Finally, :func:`TSClientRequestUuidGet` can be used to extract the client request uuid from a transaction.

 Return Values
 =============